tarek102/JavaScript-capstone/README.md

 # JavaScript group project capstone (Movie web app)

-In this project we have created a tv list web app, that shows the ny=umber of the movies and displays info about the movie, you can like or add a comment to each movie.
+In this project we have created a tv list web app, that shows the number of movies and displays info about the movie, you can like or add a comment to each movie.
 The app was built using 2 Apis, one is for the tv list and another one for the likes and comments.

 ## Built With